 - Practical information about creating a personal ethics code for a digital portfolio in preparing for internships and jobs.
 Information includes content on WordPress, Tumblr, Weebly and Wix.

-Unlike other top-selling ethics texts, which focus on news-editorial, Living Ethics focuses on all platforms because practitioners of each deal everyday with other journalists and professionals and so must understand their policies and practices.
+Unlike other top-selling ethics texts, which focus on news-editorial, Living Media Ethics focuses on all platforms because practitioners of each deal everyday with other journalists and professionals and so must understand their policies and practices.
 Moreover, while circumstances of ethical issues may vary, the moral processes are usually the same.

-Living Ethics seeks to: (a) evoke emotional intelligence associated with conscience and consciousness, so that students feel as well as know their values; (b) spark discussions via case studies from a morally informed perspective; and (c) encourage students to develop values in the work place by assembling personal ethics codes in online portfolios–key in securing employment in the digital age.
+Living Media Ethics seeks to: (a) evoke emotional intelligence associated with conscience and consciousness, so that students feel as well as know their values; (b) spark discussions via case studies from a morally informed perspective; and (c) encourage students to develop values in the work place by assembling personal ethics codes in online portfolios–key in securing employment in the digital age.

 Click here to view the online portfolios of students studying media ethics with author Michael Bugeja at Iowa State’s Greenlee School of Journalism and Communication.